Semi-submersible platform: Offshore rocket launch and landing platform

 Ocean Odyssey was converted from a mobile drilling rig to a launch platform in 1997.
 In total, 36 rockets were launched from the platform.
 The last launch happened in 2014, shortly before its owner Sea Launch significantly reduced all operations.

 The potential application of converted semi-submersible oil drilling rigs is being explored by Space Exploration Technologies (SpaceX) for launching and landing of Starship.
-SpaceX has acquired two former offshore oil drilling rigs in 2021, similar to the ENSCO/Valaris 8506 offshore model, but later sold them in 2023 after they were considered unsuitable.
+SpaceX acquired two former offshore oil drilling rigs in 2021, similar to the ENSCO/Valaris 8506 offshore model, but later sold them in 2023 after they were considered unsuitable.